 - The free version of Astra is more functional than the free version of GeneratePress.
 So if you’re planning to stay with the free version of either theme, you’ll probably be happier with Astra.

-- You need one of Astra’s agency bundles to access the premium templates.
+- You need one of Astra’s paid bundles to access the premium templates.

 You’ll also need to consider the type of website that you’re building.
-For example, GeneratePress might be the best option for a brochure site or blog, while Astra is probably superior if you’re building a WooCommerce store or online course.
+For example, GeneratePress might be the best option for a brochure site or blog, while Astra is probably superior if you’re building a WooCommerce store or online course website.

 Bottom line: you won’t go wrong with either theme, so you definitely don’t need to worry about making a disastrous decision.
 Instead, it’s more about just picking the option that best emphasizes and supports what you’re looking for.